 - Juice of 1/2 a lime

-- 1 teaspoon salt Adjust as per your taste
+- 1 teaspoon salt add as per your taste

-- In a blender or spice grinder, grind together the herbs with the lime juice.
+- In a blender jar, blend together the herbs with the yogurt and ginger and garlic paste.

-- Brush some ghee on the chicken at the midway mark (20 minutes) midway and continue to grill.
+- Brush some ghee on the chicken at the midway mark (15 minutes) and continue to grill.